lucasnijder/LS_BEP_2021/README.txt

 ----- RUN TIME PLOTS -----
 The run time plots can be recreated by running the files in the "run_time_plots" folder.

+For questions you can reach me via lucasnijder@gmail.com